 - Aim to keep your travelling to a minimum

 - Give you as much information about a placement as possible

-- Keep you up to date with current teacher issues via our termly newsletter
+- Keep you up to date with current teacher topics/issues via our termly newsletter

 - Provide quality free training delivered by specialists on a range of topical issues